utsav-develops/AuthTemplate/README.md

 ## Supported backends

 Anything.
-Supabase, Firebase, Auth0, a custom REST API — as long as you implement the functions in `authApis.ts`, it'll work.
+Supabase, Firebase, Auth0, a custom REST API, as long as you implement the functions in `authApis.ts`, it'll work.

 ## Usage